JoshOrndorff/recipes/text/3-entrees/off-chain-workers/transactions.md

 }
 ```

-As in signed transactions, we prepare a function reference with its parameters and then call
+As in signed transactions, we prepare a function reference with its parameters and call
 `T::SubmitUnsignedTransaction::submit_unsigned`.

 ## Testing